ZakGoedegebuur/GenericReactApp/README.md

 Simple React App.
-Github pages will be set up soon.
+Github pages has been set up.